MicahElliott/captain/README.md

 # Captain

-Captain is a simple and convenient opt-in approach to client-side git-hook management, with just a single tiny shell script to download.
+Captain is a simple and convenient opt-in approach to client-side git-hook management, with just a single tiny shell script to download, and likely nothing to install.
 Suited for a sharing across a team, extensible for individuals.
+Supports all types of git hooks!
+Works with Linux, OSX, BSDs, probably WSL.
+Language-agnositic — no npm, ruby, yaml or anything to wrestle with.

 ```text
 ⠀⠀⠀⠀⠀⠀⠀⠀⣀⣤⣤⣤⣤⣀⡀⠀⠀⠀⠀⠀⠀⠀